Cleaning and Preparing Data

 Adjusting Time Variables

-For the remainder of the modules, we will use data with the date and the time adjusted, so that they record the number of days between the event of interest and when the Airbnb data was obtained.
+For the remainder of the modules, we will use data with the date and the time adjusted, so that they record the number of days between the event of interest (as defined by the variable) and when the Airbnb data was obtained.